MrChaos42/forty2.online/README.md

 ## Abstract

-This whitepaper introduces Internet 2.0, a revolutionary decentralized network designed to create a more equitable and human-centric internet infrastructure.
+This whitepaper introduces Forty2.online; an Internet 2.0 initiative, a revolutionary decentralized network designed to create a more equitable and human-centric internet infrastructure.
 By forking the Cardano blockchain and adapting it to our unique requirements, Internet 2.0 aims to provide a secure, efficient, and inclusive global network.
 Key features include human verification, node-based service hosting, and a novel economic model incorporating fixed transaction and service taxes.

 ## 1. Introduction